 NCS has several smart city initiatives at hand.
 These include improving public safety, creating smart urban infrastructure, having a next-generation ERP and a pharmacy robotic dispensary.

 - Maritime data hub

-- Smart cruise terminal (hundreds of cameras installed for crowd management)
+- Smart cruise terminal

 - Vessel height measurement system